 Despite its popularity, not everyone is a fan.
 A widely-shared New York Times article from this past summer likened clean eating to restrictive dieting and raised concerns about attributing moral value to food and eating habits.
 And some people consider it elitist.

 While clean eating doesn’t have any official definition, I don’t take it to mean these things.
-Hear me out!
+Wait, hear me out!
 If you view it as directional guidance to eat more whole foods over heavily processed ones instead of a mandate or cultural value system that casts shame and guilt, it makes a lot of sense.
 In general, the implication is to eat more real, whole foods, and specifically more fruits and veggies, whole grains, beans, nuts seeds, along with plant and animal proteins — and to be mindful of the quality of the foods you eat.

 This type of clean eating mindset can encourage you to cut way back on overly processed snack and fast foods, and thereby reduce the amount of added sugars, red and processed meats, and refined grains that are tied to health problems over time.
-And it may encourage you to eat more plant foods or cook a little more —habits that can improve your overall wellbeing.
+And it may encourage you to eat more plant foods or cook a little more —habits that can improve your overall well-being.

 In order to help you sort through some of the wellness clutter, here are six ideas for moving toward cleaner eating without making yourself insane.

 This doesn’t mean you have to exist on kale and kale alone.
 (Anything can be taken too far!)
 It means finding ways to embrace generous portions of veggies at most eating occasions.
 If you don’t like kale, don’t force yourself to eat it!
 Maybe you’d like spinach or broccoli or zucchini or Brussels sprouts or cauliflower or a number of other veggies in the plant kingdom.
 The idea is to eat a range of them so you benefit from the spectrum of nutrients that the variety will supply.